Biggleswade F.C.: History

 The club was established in 2016, based on Biggleswade Town's under-18 side.
-They applied to join the Spartan South Midlands League for the 2016–17 season and were placed in Division One.
+They applied to join the Spartan South Midlands League for the 2016–17 season and after successfully appealing against an initial rejection, were placed in Division One.
 They won the division at the first attempt, earning promotion to the Premier Division.
 In 2018–19 the club won the Premier Division and Premier Division Cup double, and were promoted to Division One Central of the Southern League.
+They were runners-up in Division One Central in 2022–23, qualifying for the promotion play-offs; however, the club were beaten 4–1 by Ware in the semi-finals.
+In 2023–24 the club won the Bedfordshire Senior Cup, beating AFC Dunstable 1–0 in the final.

 Ground

 The club played at Biggleswade Town's Langford Road ground until the curtailment of the 2020–21 season.
 In February 2021 they announced that they would groundshare with Bedford Town for the 2021–22 season.
+A record attendance of 670 was set for a 'home' game against Bedford on 27 December 2021, which was broken three years later when 1,180 attended an FA Cup fourth qualifying round match against York City.